Awards Night of the North Fork TV Festival

 Hosted by Cat Greenleaf, Host of Talk Stoop with Cat Greenleaf

 Join the oyster farms of the East End to celebrate the kick-off of Oyster Season while supporting the Billion Oyster Project and the East End Seaport Museum.
 Oysters, small plates, drinks and music outside of the oldest winery on the North Fork, Castello di Borghese.
+The Hoodoo Loungers, acclaimed R&B Band, will be performing.
 This party is presented by Lido

 Beer and Wine Pairings, Oysters, Related Small Bites + Sweet Treets from Local Purveyors including -